Alice Schmidt READ MORE

 Marion Thomas READ MORE

-Marion Thomas is a director for Montrose Environmental.
-She is an expert in Environmental and Social Impact Assessments (international standards and in-country legislation) and auditing as well as public consultation / stakeholder engagement, particularly geared to levels of literacy and language as well as the training of locally contracted teams.
-Ms Thomas is also an experienced Project Manager and Director and has worked on numerous large-scale complex projects in the areas of mining, oil and gas, manufacturing, infrastructure, waste and land development.
+Marion Thomas is an expert in Environmental and Social Impact Assessments (international standards and in-country legislation) and auditing as well as public consultation / stakeholder engagement, particularly geared to levels of literacy and language as well as the training of locally contracted teams.
+Marion is also an experienced Project Manager and Director and has worked on numerous large-scale complex projects in the areas of mining, oil and gas, manufacturing, infrastructure, waste and land development.

 Dr Martin Prew READ MORE